tarof429/stuckathome/python/README.md

 ---
 description: >-
-  A Guide to using Python on ArchLinux
+  A Guide to using Python.
 ---